By Paul Reilly

 What do you like and dislike about your current solution?

-The response of this question will reveal the customer’s level of dissatisfaction with their current method or solution.
+The response to this question will reveal the customer’s level of dissatisfaction with their current method or solution.
 The more dissatisfied the buyer, the more likely they are to change.

 If the buyer is dissatisfied with their current solution, probe deeper to understand their pain.
 Bring that pain to the surface so the buyer is aware of how that pain impacts them.